 Iguazu National Park Birdwatching Tour

-A 4-day Birding Iguazu National Park is the most important forest south of the Amazon is formed by a set of subtropical rainforests including the Brazilian “Mata Atlántica” and the Interior Atlantic Forest in the Argentine province of Misiones.
-These forests host dozens of unique species of orchids, small primates, bats of rare habits and endemic birds.
+In this Birding Tour in Iguazú National Park, You will be able to see these forests host dozens of unique species of orchids, small primates, bats of rare habits, and endemic birds.
 The most remarkable natural wonder of Misiones is Iguazú National Park, with its unparalleled falls.
 Here, the Iguazú River falls 70 meters down, forming a fan of cascades with more than 250 individual falls.

 Around one million hectares of the highly endangered Interior Atlantic Forest still stand in patches spread throughout the Argentine province of Misiones.
 Thanks to the efforts made by several local conservation organizations and individuals, most of them have been declared provincial reserves, and at the present they are linked to each other and to Iguazú National Park, forming a big, single conservation unit, known as the Green Corridor.

 This continuous forest cover supports healthy populations of big mammals, such as Jaguar, South American Tapir, and Giant Anteater among others.
 There are areas of the Green Corridor where the forest canopy is dominated by giant Monkey-puzzle Trees (Araucaria angustifolia).
 This Araucaria forest cherishes some true forest jewels, such as Araucaria Tit-Spinetail, Red Howler Monkey, and the rare Vinaceous-breasted Parrot.

 Iguazú Falls can be enjoyed to their fullest by walking along the different walkways of the park and stopping at their many lookouts to behold the most spectacular views of them all.
 These trails have been built on different levels, and visitors have the chance to see the falls from above and below.